FAIRmat-NFDI/nomad-utility-workflows/docs/how_to/install_this_plugin.md

-# How to install This Plugin
+# How to install this utility module

 ## Development